GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 ### When will the Privacy Sandbox APIs be implemented?

-The [Privacy Sandbox timeline](https://privacysandbox.com/timeline/) shows the roadmap to phasing out third-party cookies.
+The [Privacy Sandbox timeline](https://privacysandbox.com/timeline/) shows the roadmap to phase out third-party cookies.
 Additional current information for individual APIs is available on the
 [implementation status page](/docs/privacy-sandbox/status/).